-- Members of the Council, who due to valid reasons, have to leave their positions, will submit their resignation, in writing, to the President of the Student Council, with a copy to the Dean of Students or equivalent, who will have the authority to investigate these resignations. - 2.
-Any position whose incumbent is absent from three meetings without reasonable excuse will also be declared vacant.
-In this case, the president of the Student Council will notify the affected person in writing of the intention of the Council, with a copy to the Dean of Students or equivalent.
+Members of the Council who, due to valid reasons, have to leave their positions will submit their resignation in writing to the President of the Student Council, with a copy to the Dean of Students, who will have the authority to investigate these resignations.

+- 2. Any position whose incumbent is absent from three meetings without reasonable excuse will also be declared vacant.
+In this case, the president of the Student Council will notify the affected person in writing of the intention of the Council, with a copy to the Dean of Students.
 This decision may be reviewed by the chief executive officer of the unit with respect to the correctness of the procedure.
-If the affected person is the president, the vice-president will take the initiative in this process. - 3.
-Vacancies that are not those of president or vice-president must be filled by secret, majority vote, among all the members of the Student Council, supervised by the Dean of Students or equivalent, or the person designated by the Dean.
-Candidates seeking the position must be members of the Student Council.
+If the affected person is the president, the vice-president will take the initiative in this process. - If the position of president of the Student Council becomes vacant, the vice president will succeed him for the remainder of the term for which he was elected, except in those cases when the vice president occupied the presidency during the previous two terms. - 4.
+The vacancy of the position of vice president will be filled by a member of the Student Council, elected by these members through a secret, majority vote supervised by the Dean of Students or the person he designates.
+The candidates that run for this position must be members of the Student Council. - If necessary, the next vacancy will be filled by the candidate that obtained the highest number of votes in the general elections for the Student Council.
+Should other vacancies occur, other than the positions of president and vice president, this same procedure will be followed.